-- Upkeep on the Pilot must still be paid while piloting. - Pilots keep Equipment attached when piloting.
+- Pilots on units untap normally during the ready phase. - Upkeep on Pilots must still be paid while piloting. - Pilots keep Equipment attached when piloting.
 Equipment can't be attached to or detached from a Pilot that is not a Character while piloting.